American Heritage Museum: Exhibits

 In January 2024 a restored WWII-era Deutsche Reichsbahn rail car was dedicated in a solemn ceremony at the Museum, to become part of a growing exhibit on the Holocaust.
 This cattle car is of the type used to transport millions of Jewish and other persecuted groups to concentration and extermination camps between 1933 and 1945.
+In 2025 the museum opened a Holocaust Virtual Reality Experience called " A Promise Kept" with the founder of the Illinois Holocaust Museum and Auschwitz survivor Fritzie Fritzshall.

+The museum has also recently acquired a replica Mitsubishi A6M Zero used in the movie "Tora Tora Tora".

 Collection

 Some of the major artifacts currently on display are as follows: